Exploring Konark Sun Temple

 Closing Remarks

 It is more than 3 hours since we visited the museum and explored the Konark Sun Temple Complex.
-We are overwhelmed with all that we have seen.
+We feel overwhelmed and awestruck.
 The Jagamohana/Assembly Hall itself is so large (39 metres), and one can imagine how taller (70 metres) the actual Rekha Deul/Main Temple would have been.
 The intricate ornamentation and workmanship of artisans, sheer size and architectural skilfullness are unimaginable.
 You will have to experience it first hand as our writings and photos are no match for it.

 We next explored Satpada’s Chilika Lake.
 You can read this travelogue here.